IPA-111: Server-Modified Values and Defaults

 Effective Values

-There are instances where a service will allocate, generate, or calculate a value if the client chooses not to specify one.
+There are instances where a service will allocate, generate, or calculate a value that may differ from what the client specified.

 An attribute with an effective value must be expressed as two fields in the API:

-- A read-only field that records the effective value decided on by the service
+- A server-owned read-only field that records the effective value decided on

 Example